-Iwas just a baby writer when I found The Story Course.
+Iwas just a baby writer when I found the Story Course.
 I had written—or rather micromanaged into existence— two stories that I did not like, and I was actively looking for answers.
 In Paris Review interviews.
 On the thirtieth page of a Google search.
 In SEO-laden copy from strangers promising me a fiction writing formula that would rock my socks.
 I remember it vividly.
 All that angst and fear calcified inside of my body.
 All that compulsive clicking.
-Writing and then deleting everything I wrote.
 What I wanted was to know how people did it.
 How did everyone else will their stories into beautiful being?
-It was a case of looking for love in all the wrong places.

 Freewriting changed everything.
 I unclenched my writing fist and started allowing for a little magic, a little mystery.
 Freewriting, for me, is the not-so-secret secret, the answer.
 It’s my meditation.
 It’s where I discover who I am and what obsesses me.
 It’s where all the juicy stuff comes from.

-I love helping to facilitate these big steps, these full-scale paradigm shifts, these creative ahas.
-I love dissolving the idea that as writers we need anyone else’s permission to do what we do.
-Most of all, I love the writers that I meet here.
-We’re all in this together!
+I love being part of these full-scale paradigm shifts, these creative ahas.
+I love dissolving the idea that as writers we need permission to do what we do.
+Most of all, I love the writers I meet here.